 Terms and duration

-• You are seeking full-time employment and have registered as an unemployed job-seeker with the Employment and Economic Development Office (TE Office)
+- you are seeking full-time employment and have registered as an unemployed jobseeker with the employment authorities

-If you become unemployed or have your working hours reduced, you should immediately register as an unemployed job-seeker via the TE Office’s online service.
+If you become unemployed or have your working hours reduced, you should immediately register as an unemployed job-seeker via the employment official’s online service.
 You will be registered immediately.
 It is not, however, possible to have this registration applied retrospectively to, for example, the previous day.
 Earnings-related allowance may be paid only for the period in which the registration is valid.

 If you are not a member of an unemployment fund or have been employed for a long enough time, you should apply for unemployment support from Kela.